 Some time after we moved back to Massachusetts, I caught the writing bug and learned all I could about the craft.
 When I noticed our dog’s frantic behavior during a recent move, an idea was born.
 Now I write stories in the voice of a dog named Fenway, connecting my past and my present every day.

-I live with my husband and family on the outskirts of Boston where my dog and I are always on the lookout for delivery trucks.
+I live with my husband and family on the outskirts of Boston.
+While we will miss our dog Kipper forever, we are grateful that he kept us safe from delivery trucks.
 And squirrels.